Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Related Work

-Diffusion models have become powerful tools for generating realistic images~\cite{dhariwal2021diffusion, ho2020denoising, ho2021classifier, nichol2021improved, song2020denoising, liu2022pseudo}.
-Starting from Gaussian noise, these models iteratively predict the distribution of subsequent images, gradually denoising samples to obtain high-fidelity outputs.
-Many contemporary methods~\cite{kim2022diffusionclip, ramesh2021zero, ding2021cogview, gafni2022make} leverage text prompts projected by CLIP~\cite{radford2021learning} to guide the denoising process.
+Diffusion models are one of the mainstream tools for generating images~\cite{dhariwal2021diffusion, ho2020denoising, ho2021classifier, nichol2021improved, song2020denoising, liu2022pseudo}.
+Starting from Gaussian noise, these models iteratively predict the noise to be removed at each step, gradually denoising samples to obtain high-fidelity outputs.
+Many contemporary methods~\cite{kim2022diffusionclip, ramesh2021zero, ding2021cogview, gafni2022make} leverage text prompts encoded by CLIP~\cite{radford2021learning} to guide the denoising process.
 Notably, Latent Diffusion~\cite{rombach2022high} conducts denoising in a latent space before decoding the denoised latents into pixel space.
-Various approaches have been explored to enhance control over the generation process through different conditioning signals, such as image guidance~\cite{mou2023t2i, kawar2022imagic, ruiz2023dreambooth, brooks2023instructpix2pix, avrahami2022blended, wang2022pretraining}, compositional generation~\cite{liu2022compositional, park2021benchmark, huang2023composer}, and layout guidance~\cite{mao2023guided, zhang2023adding, li2023gligen, voynov2022sketch}.
-Different from these works, we propose a novel form of generation guidance using a score reflecting learning difficulty.
+Various approaches have been explored to enhance control over the generation process through different conditioning signals, such as image-based guidance~\cite{mou2023t2i, kawar2023imagic, ruiz2023dreambooth, brooks2023instructpix2pix, avrahami2022blended, wang2022pretraining}, compositional conditioning~\cite{liu2022compositional, park2021benchmark, huang2023composer}, and layout guidance~\cite{mao2023guided, zhang2023adding, li2023gligen, voynov2022sketch}.
+In contrast to these works, we propose a novel form of generation guidance using a score reflecting the learning difficulty of training samples.